 - “F” grades are earned by not doing work, or rarely doing work.
 One must be determined to earn an “F” grade and truly commit to doing a horrible job and missing a majority of assignments.
 An “F” grade may also be earned by committing plagiarism.
 (Please don’t do that.)

 * Don’t suffer in silence.
 Students who are earning a D or F may be eligible for an incomplete grade.
 Students who experience catastrophic illness or family emergencies may be eligible for an incomplete grade if they are passing the course at the time of the event–but they might also be able to withdraw from the class due to that event.
 Please let me know if and when you are unable to carry on with the course, and I can adivse you as to the best course of action.
 An F grade messes with your GPA in ugly ways, as I said elsewhere, and you may be able to get grade forgiveness, but still, why suffer in silence?
 Talk to me.

 - If you need help writing, or just a shoulder to cry on about writing, visit the Learning Center—they are located on the second floor of the library, but do check their web site as they also offer consultation times in other locations on campus, and check their hours, too.
 They are not just for undergrads: http://www.aum.edu/academics/academic-support/learning-center-ISL

-- Generally need help navigating grad school?
+- Generally need help navigating college classes and ALL THE THINGS YOU HAVE TO DO?
 Talk to someone: http://www.aum.edu/academics/academic-support/warhawk-academic-success-center

 - If you need help because you learn in an alternate fashion, see the Center for Disability Services: http://www.aum.edu/campus-life/student-affairs/center-for-disability-services